crypto-org-chain/chainlibpy/README.md

 thanks [cosmospy](https://github.com/hukkinj1/cosmospy) for the following:
 * referenced the packages to sign transaction and create hd wallet
 * python lint config file
-* use same sign function name
+* use same sign method